-As an Environmental Health Officer (EHO) in the NZ Army you will provide Environmental Health advice and support to NZ Army forces and other associated organisations during training and operations.
+As a Force Health Protection Officer (FHPO) in the NZ Army you will provide Environmental Health (EH) advice and support to NZ Army forces and other associated organisations during training and operations.
 This will involve improving the operational efficiency and effectiveness of NZ Army by assisting in the reduction of preventable illness and injury during training and operations.

 The advice and support you will be required to provide will be diverse and could incorporate any of the following areas:

 - Operational EH planning

 - Health threat assessment

 - Waste disposal for military operations

 - Occupational health and safety